getporter/porter/docs/content/slides/pack-your-bags/index.md

 ## Parameters

-Variables in your bundle that you can modify at runtime
+Variables in your bundle that you can specify when you execute the bundle and are loaded into the bundle either as environment variables or files.

 ### Define a Paramer
 ```yaml